-Application for admission to the MFA Contemporary Art Practice: Studio Practice (2 year full residency) must be made by January 8 prior to the fall term in which the student intends to begin work towards the degree.
+Application for admission to the MFA Contemporary Art Practice: Studio Practice (2 year full residency) must be made in January prior to the fall term in which the student intends to begin work towards the degree.

 In addition to the Portland State University application, the MFA Studio program requires a submission of a digital portfolio through SlideRoom.

 - First, begin the application process through Portland State University’s CollegeNet system.
 This link contains information about the application fee and other application procedures.